-If you are struggling to have this discussion with your other half, no matter the reason, here are some tips to help ease into the discussion and keep it moving forward in the months and years to come.
+If you find yourself struggling to have this discussion with your other half, no matter the reason, here are some tips to help ease into the discussion and keep it moving forward in the months and years to come.

 Create an Agenda